When Things Have to Go Right

 When the details come together, the pitch can be powerful.

 At the NBA All-Star Game in Orlando this year, events producer BeCore and Game Seven Marketing helped Nike promote a new shoe.
+Concerning the help of marketing, do you have an idea why you need marketing automation in promotion?
+It’s because marketing automation does all the work like streamline segmentation and targeting processes to determine the right audiences quickly and at scale.
 For several days at a mall near the arena, Nike offered visitors a green-screen photo that put fans in the role of all-star player, replete with Nike and team logos in the background.
 In exchange for providing coveted customer information, such as email addresses and interests, fans received instant streaming and email access for their photos, along with an 18-by-24 photo poster with the same image.
 Sprinkled through the weekend were appearances by Nike endorsers LeBron James, Kobe Bryant, Kevin Durant and Jeremy Lin.

 Roger Malinowski, director of strategy and growth at BeCore, points to the little touches (baby powder served as a prop for fans to emulate James’ signature pregame courtside chalk toss) and the uniqueness of the poster as ways for Nike to leave a lasting impression.
 Why?
 Because no one else gave fans that experience during the All-Star Game, he said.
 “You can’t just hand somebody a ticket anymore,” Patterson said.
 “It’s every touch point.”